Hyperthyroidism Diet: Foods to Avoid and Eat

 Is Palak good for hyperthyroidism?

 Calcium supports bone health and regulates body functions.
-Hyperthyroidism interferes with calcium absorption leading to weak bones.
-Leafy greens, like spinach, provide essential calcium.
-Enjoy them in salads, smoothies, or cooked dishes for benefits.
+Hyperthyroidism can interfere with calcium absorption, leading to weakened bones.
+Leafy greens, such as spinach, are a rich source of essential calcium.
+Enjoy them in salads, smoothies, or cooked dishes for their benefits.

 Posted